More About Persian Rugs

 The beauty of Persian rugs: why they continue to be an interior design staple

 Persian rugs have a rich and complex history that is intrinsically linked to the culture and customs of the regions of Iran and surrounding countries.
 For centuries, these hand-crafted rugs have been used to add beauty and elegance to homes all over the world.
 Typically made from wool or silk, these rugs feature intricate patterns and designs that reflect Persian culture and heritage.
 The history of Persian rugs is a fascinating story that is steeped in tradition and trade and dates back to the 6th century BCE.
-Persian rugs were often used as currency, and they were exchanged as gifts between rulers.
-The popularity of Persian rugs continued to grow, and by the 19th century, they were being exported to Europe and America and coveted by royalty and nobility all over the world.
+In Persia, rugs were often used as currency, and they were exchanged as gifts between rulers.
+The popularity of these oriental rugs continued to grow, and by the 19th century, they were being exported to Europe and America and coveted by royalty and nobility all over the world.
 Today, Persian rugs are still highly prized works of art.

 Persian rugs are made by a wide variety of methods, from the most traditional hand-knotting technique to more modern power-loomed methods.
 The quality of a Persian rug is determined not only by the materials used, but also the fineness of weave, and the skill of the artisans who creates it.
-Persian rugs made with hand-spun wool and natural dyes will typically be of higher quality than those made with synthetic materials.
+Rugs made with hand-spun wool and natural dyes will typically be of higher quality than those made with synthetic materials.
 As a result, Persian rugs can vary widely in price and quality.

-Preparing the fibersOne of the secrets to the longevity of Persian rugs is the care that goes into preparing the fibers before they are woven.
+Preparing the fibersOne of the secrets to the longevity of fine Persian rugs is the care that goes into preparing the fibers before they are woven.
 The process begins by sorting the fibers according to color and quality.
 The best fibers are set aside for the rug's pile, while the others are used for the foundation and backing.
 The next step is to wash the fibers, which helps to remove any impurities and make them more pliable.
 Once they are clean, the fibers are ready to be dyed.
 This is done using a variety of natural dyes, which give Persian rugs their characteristic rich hues.
 With the fibers dyed and sorted, the weaver can finally begin to create a work of art that will be enjoyed for generations to come.

-Traditional dyes used on Persian RugsRugs from Iran are renowned for their intricate designs and vibrant colors.
-Often made with natural dyes, Persian rugs can range in color from soft earth tones to rich jewel tones.
+Traditional dyes used on Persian RugsRugs from Iran are renowned for their intricate designs, their high quality and vibrant and beautiful colors.
+Often made with natural dyes, their colors range from soft earth tones to rich jewel tones.
 Weavers have been using natural dyes for centuries, and the traditional dyeing process is an integral part of Persian rug making.
-Common natural dyes used in Persian rugs are madder root, indigo, and walnut hulls.
+Common natural dyes used are madder root, walnut hulls and indigo, to create the treasured Blue Persian Rugs .
 Madder root typically produces shades of red, while indigo creates blues and greens.
 Walnut hulls produce a dark brown color that is often used to create contrast.

 To dye the fibers for these exquisite rugs, the artisans must follow a painstaking process that has been passed down through generations.
 First, the wool, silk or cotton is soaked in a vat of lime water.
 This prepares the fibers for dyeing and also helps to set the colors.
 Next, the fabric is dipped into the dye bath.
 The fibers are then placed in the sun to dry, before being washed in fresh water.
 This final step helps to ensure that the colors will not bleed or fade over time.
 Thanks to this labor-intensive process, Persian rugs are prized for their beauty, durability, and craftsmanship and last for decades with proper care.
-In addition, the tight weave of a Persian rug helps to protect against wear and tear, while the dense pile helps to resist dirt and stains.
+In addition, the tight weave helps to protect against wear and tear, while the dense pile helps to resist dirt and stains.